LongAiden/transaction-dataflow/README.md

 ## Problem Statement

-The objective is to build an bacis data processing pipeline that supports batch and streaming data ingestion.
+The objective of this project is to build a data processing pipeline that supports both batch and streaming data ingestion.
+The data used in this project is a simplified version of transaction data commonly used in banking

 ## Approach & Concept